 Rudyard Kipling wrote about Spiti Valley in his book ‘Kim’ ‘At last they entered a world within a world – a valley of leagues where the high hills were fashioned of the mere rubble and refuse from off the knees of the mountains…Surely the Gods live here.
 Beaten down by the silence and the appalling sweep of dispersal of the cloud-shadows after rain.
 This is no place for men.’
 But despite the barren landscape, there is so much to love about Spiti: the warmth of the people, the magnificent monasteries and the incredible mountain landscapes make it a special place to visit.

 The drive from Manali’s Kullu Valley to Spiti Valley goes from a lush, tropical mountain forests to barren mountain deserts.
 On the drive we crossed 2 mountain passes.
-It was our 3rd time over Rohtang Pass and this time we had a beautiful sky and amazing views of mountains and waterfalls.
+It was our 3rd time crossing over Rohtang Pass and this time we had a beautiful sky and amazing views of the mountains and waterfalls.
 The second pass, Kunzum La, marks the entry into the Buddhist region of Spiti.
 There is a group of large Tibetan chortens at the pass with prayer flags blowing in the constant wind.
 It’s a great spot to view the gorgeous high mountains around.

 Spiti Valley is an extension of the Tibetan plateau and has the same arid surroundings as Tibet, Ladakh and Upper Mustang.
 Spiti is another mini-Tibet with much of the same cultures and strong following of Tibetan Buddhism.
 The people in Spiti are some of the kindest we’ve met anywhere.
 They great you with their friendly “Julley” (which means Hello, Welcome and Thank you) and a warm smile.
 In the apple growing regions we received at least 8 free apples each from people we didn’t know.
 Even sitting on the side of the road, waiting for a bus, a local man stopped his car to give us 2 delicious apples.

-The landscape is harsh though.
+The landscape is harsh in Spiti.
 Winter temperatures can reach -25 to -30°C and with so much snow that the area is cut off from larger centers for 2 – 3 months.
-People live in mud homes with no insulation and only a yak dung stove for heat.
+People live in mud homes with no insulation and only a yak dung stoves for heat.
 They are living like pioneers from the Canadian Prairies, but it’s 2018 not 1818.
 From a distance the villages appear uninhabitable in the god forsaken land.
 But, when we take a closer look you can see how the people not only survive but thrive.

 Key (also spelled Ki or Kye) Gompa has one of the most spectacular settings.
 The white-washed monastery buildings and red temple crowd together, taking over a small hill overlooking the Spiti River.
 The monastery dates from the 11th century and is the largest monastery in Spiti with over 300 monks.
 There’s a room at the top of the monastery for the Dalai Lama.